 In 2013, Dr. Jemelleh Coes was nominated to represent Bulloch County as Teacher of the Year.
 She went on to become Georgia’s 2014 Teacher of the Year.
 She spent six years teaching English/language arts and math in both the general and special education setting at Langston Chapel Middle School in Statesboro, Georgia.

-Jemelleh is the daughter of immigrant parents and a first generation university graduate.
-She was born in Brooklyn, New York and raised in Decatur, Georgia.
+Jemelleh is the daughter of immigrant parents and a first-generation university graduate.
+She was born in Brooklyn, New York, and raised in Decatur, Georgia.
 She received her Bachelor’s degree in Education with a concentration in Special Education and her Master’s degree in Education with a concentration in Teaching and Learning from Georgia Southern University.
 During her tenure at Georgia Southern University, she traveled nationally and internationally to collect data from various educational systems in order to find ways to make improvements and validate the successes of our local systems.
-That travel continues today, well pre-COVID.
+Her travel continues today, although temporarily hauled by COVID.

-Jemelleh earned her Ph.D. in Educational Theory and Practice with certificates in Education Law and Policy, Disability Studies, and qualitative Research from the University of Georgia.
+Jemelleh earned her Ph.D. in Educational Theory and Practice with certificates in Education Law and Policy, Disability Studies, and Qualitative Research from the University of Georgia.
 She serves as a board member for the National Network of State Teachers of the Year and advisory councilperson for the Georgia Partnership of Excellence in Education.
-She listens A LOT and endeavors to find the gaps in equity that exist throughout education.
+She listens with keen attention and endeavors to find the gaps in equity that exist throughout education.